 - Can I ignore courses in the Open Electives sections?
 The Open Electives section contains courses that are not applied to any specific requirement.
 It is important to review courses in this section for potential substitutions and to ensure courses are being applied to the requirements properly.
 If a course appears in the Open Electives section that should satisfy a requirement, submit a substitution request online.

-- How does Degree Works determine what set of requirements to use?
+- How are requirements determine?
 The student’s catalog year determines the major/concentration/minor requirements for a degree evaluation.

 - What is the significance of the catalog year?
 The catalog year of record determines which catalog/degree requirements students follow to obtain a degree.